qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

   (look in :kbd:`exercise_data/raster/SRTM`).

 From the lesson on raster analysis, you're already familiar with raster analysis functions.
-You used GDAL tools (accessible via :menuselection:`Raster --> Analysis`) for this.
+You used Processing tools (accessible via :menuselection:`Raster --> Analysis`) for this.
 However, you should also know about the Raster Terrain Analysis plugin.
 This ships standard with newer versions of QGIS, and so you don't need to install it separately.